 Favorites - In the above example, the Celtics are -5.5 point favorites.
-When betting them on the point spread, you need them to win by 6 or more points.
-However, when betting the moneyline you just need them to win; by how much doesn't matter.
-In the case of -240, this means risk $240 to win $100.
-A quick trick is change -240 to a decimal of 2.40, take any sized stake and divide it by 2.40 to calculate your payout.
-So, if you risk $650 on the Celtics -240, this is $650/2.40=$270.83 and therefore your bet is Risk $650 to win $270.83.
+When betting on the point spread, you need them to win by 6 or more points.
+However, when betting the moneyline, you just need them to win--by how much doesn't matter.
+The case of -240 means risk $240 to win $100.
+A quick trick is change 240 to a decimal of 2.40, take any size stake, and divide it by 2.40 to calculate your payout.
+If you risk $650 on the Celtics -240, this is $650/2.40=$270.83, and therefore your bet is Risk $650 to win $270.83.

-To recap: In point spread betting a spread is used to create a 50/50 betting proposition.
-With moneyline betting there is no such proposition and likewise the odds are based on a team's chances of winning outright.
-Favorites are listed as a negative moneyline which represents how much stake is needed to win $100 and underdogs are listed as a positive moneyline which represents how much a $100 stake will pay in winnings.
+To recap: In point spread betting, a spread is used to create a 50/50 betting proposition.
+With moneyline betting there's no such proposition, and likewise the odds are based on a team's chances of winning outright.
+Favorites are listed as a negative moneyline, which represents how much stake is needed to win $100, and underdogs are listed as a positive moneyline, which represents how much a $100 stake will pay in winnings.

 Moneyline Betting Strategy

-To look at the other side, Grizzlies +210 is risk $100 to win $210, the return is $100 stake + $210 win = $310 return.
-To calculate the implied probability we use $100 stake / $310 return = 32.26% implied probability.
+On the other side, Grizzlies +210 is risk $100 to win $210, and the return is $100 stake + $210 win = $310 return.
+To calculate the implied probability, we use $100 stake / $310 return = 32.26% implied probability.
 This means we should only bet the Grizzlies if we feel they have greater than a 32.26% chance of winning the game.

 How to Remove Vig

 To start with trivia question: If the odds are Celtics -240 / Grizzlies +210 what is the fair price without vig?
-Many assume because there is a 30 cent gap between the two lines, we just deduct 15 cents from the favorite and add 15 cents to the underdog, getting a fair price of Celtics -225 / Grizzlies +225.
+Many assume because there's a 30 cent gap between the two lines, we just deduct 15 cents from the favorite and add 15 cents to the underdog, getting a fair price of Celtics -225 / Grizzlies +225.
 This is incorrect.

-Earlier I showed the implied probability of -240 is 70.59% and of +210 is 32.36%.
+Earlier, we showed the implied probability of -240 is 70.59% and of +210 is 32.36%.
 Notice these two probabilities total 102.95%.
-The extra 2.95% is the bookmaker's advantage called vig.
-To remove it we need to divide the total percents market (102.95%) by each probability.
+The extra 2.95% is the bookmaker's advantage, called vig.
+To remove it, we need to divide the total percents market (102.95%) by each probability.
 So: 70.59%/102.95%=68.57% and 32.36%/102.95%=31.43%.
-Notice now 68.57%+31.43%=100% and therefore the vig has been removed; these figures are called the no-vig win probabilities.
-Next, go to our odds converter and enter 68.57% into the implied probability field and see this is -218, and enter 31.43% and see this is +218.
-Therefore Celtics -240 / Grizzlies +210 has no-vig odds of Celtics -218 / Grizzlies +218.
+Notice now 68.57%+31.43%=100%, and therefore the vig has been removed; these figures are called the no-vig win probabilities.
+Next, go to our odds converter and enter 68.57% into the implied probability field and see this is -218; enter 31.43% and see this is +218.
+Therefore, Celtics -240 / Grizzlies +210 has no-vig odds of Celtics -218 / Grizzlies +218.

 Line Shopping Moneylines

-In my detailed article on handicapping the market I explain removing vig and how the bookmaker adds juice in far more detail.
-I also showed that the no-vig odds for -550 / +450 are -466 / +466.
-This is an important lesson because most sports bettors understand the importance of using multiple sports gambling sites to shop for the best odds possible.
+In our detailed article on handicapping the market, we explain removing vig and how the bookmaker adds juice in far more detail.
+We also showed that the no-vig odds for -550 / +450 are -466 / +466.
+This is an important lesson since most sports bettors understand the importance of using multiple sites to shop for the best odds possible.

 Moneyline Bonus Strategy

-To evaluate the hedge method, let's say at Bovada you bet your $100 free play on Grizzlies +210 which is risk $100 free play to win $210 cash.
-You then head over to TopBet.com and bet $148.24 to win $61.76 on Celtics -230.
-If the Celtics win, you win $61.76 at Topbet and lost nothing at Bovada so you're up $61.76 cash.
-If the Grizzlies win, you win $210 at Bovada and lose $148.26 at TopBet so once again you're up $61.76 cash.
-You see, using the hedge method, you went from winning an average of $45.46 on point spread bets to winning a guaranteed $61.76 no matter which team wins.
+To evaluate the hedge method, let's say at Bovada you bet your $100 free play on Grizzlies +210, which is risk $100 free play to win $210 cash.
+You then head over to TopBet and bet $148.24 to win $61.76 on Celtics -230.
+If the they win, you win $61.76 at Topbet and have lost nothing at Bovada, so you're up $61.76 cash.
+If the Grizzlies win, you win $210 at Bovada and lose $148.26 at TopBet, so once again you're up $61.76 cash.
+Using the hedge method, you went from winning an average of $45.46 on point spread bets to winning a guaranteed $61.76 no matter which team wins.

 Additional Moneyline Tips

-A final piece of advice I'll give you: don't be afraid to evaluate the chances of moneyline wagers on large favorites being +EV.
-This is especially true in football prop betting where in small markets recreation punters prefer chances at large payouts.
-Heavy favorite bets, such as no for - will the first score of the game be a safety? - Is a prop where many times you'll find despite the massive moneyline the favorite price is +EV.
+A final piece of advice: don't be afraid to evaluate the chances of moneyline wagers on large favorites being +EV.
+This is especially true in football prop betting wherein small markets recreation punters prefer chances at large payouts.
+Heavy favorite bets, such as no for the question "Will the first score of the game be a safety?" is a prop where many times you'll find, despite the massive moneyline, that the favorite price is +EV.